discordjs/guide/guide/commando/permissions.md

 });
 ```

 All you need to do is set the properties to an array of permission flags.
-A list of those is [here](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS).
+A list of those can be found [here](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS).

 ## Owner-only commands